-$S^2$ do not correlate.
-Ultimately this has consequences for the dynamic stability of the flow, along with the potential for turbulence and mixing across and above the tropopause.
-In the case of baroclinic waves in the North Atlantic storm track region, Kaluza et al. (2019) described a co-occurrence of the TIL and tropopause-based enhanced vertical wind shear in cyclone-based composites.
-This indicates that the processes responsible are active in the same region on a synoptic scale, i.e., ridges.
-These processes, however, have a different impact on the temperature and momentum profiles.
-The vertical divergence of the vertical wind in the anticyclonic flow sharpens the temperature profile (Wirth, 2003, 2004), as well as long- and shortwave radiative effects due to trace gas and cloud ice water gradients at the tropopause (Randel et al., 2007; Kunkel et al., 2016), where the latter is particularly important in the context of warm conveyor belts and highreaching cloud formation in the tropospheric flow within ridges (Madonna et al., 2014).
+- 505 Ultimately this has consequences for the dynamic stability of the flow, along with the potential for turbulence and mixing across and above the tropopause.
+In the case of baroclinic waves in the north Atlantic storm track region, Kaluza et al. (2019) describe a co-occurrence of the TIL and tropopause-based enhanced vertical wind shear in cyclone-based composites.
+This indicates that the processes responsible are active in the same region on a synoptic scale, i.e. ridges.
+These processes however have a different impact on the temperature and momentum profiles, or even an exclusive direct effect on either.
+The vertical - 510 divergence of the vertical wind in the anticyclonic flow sharpens the temperature profile (Wirth, 2003, 2004), as well as longand shortwave radiative effects due to trace gas and cloud ice water gradients at the tropopause (Randel et al., 2007; Kunkel et al., 2016), where the latter is particularly important in the context of warm conveyor belts and high reaching cloud formation in the tropospheric flow within ridges (Madonna et al., 2014).